Gloria Chang is a Canadian writer, editor, and wine journalist based in Vancouver, Canada.

 Gloria was part of the team that launched exn.ca, Discovery Channel Canada Online (now discovery.ca), one of the world’s first editorial websites, and Transcontinental Media’s online presence of its women’s magazines: Elle Canada, Canadian Living, Homemaker’s, and Style at Home.

 She has taught creative writing and journalism at Langara College Dept. of Creative & Applied Arts and is a recipient of the Jack Webster Foundation Research Fellowship.

 Narrative non-fiction, radio documentaries, and multimedia storytelling are her fortes.
-Her two areas of specialized knowledge: science & technology, and wine.
+Her two areas of specialized knowledge: science communication and wine.

-Gloria holds a Bachelor of Arts in Political Theory from McGill University and a Master of Arts in Journalism from Western University (University of Western Ontario).
-She is WSET (Wine & Spirits Education Trust) Advanced Certified and is currently completing her WSET Diploma.
+Gloria holds a Bachelor of Arts in Political Theory from McGill University and a Master of Arts in Journalism from Western University (formerly University of Western Ontario).
+She is WSET 3 (Wine & Spirits Education Trust) Advanced Certified and is currently completing her WSET 4 Diploma.
 She is a recipient of the Legacy Award in Wine from Les Dames d’Escoffier International.

 Gloria speaks English, French, and conversational Korean.
 She was born in Seoul, South Korea and grew up in Vancouver, Canada.